osg-htc/docs/docs/submit/osg-flock.md

 ```file
 +ProjectName = "My_Project"
 ```

-The double quotes are necessary.
+__The double quotes are necessary__.
+If not quoted, *My_Project* will be interpreted as an expression, and most likely evaluate to undefined, and prevent your job from running.

 Get Help